absolunet/docs-node-ioc/src/docs/04_basics/02_commands/en.md

 Since some commands can be scoped with policies, which will be explained below, it may be useful to create a "public" command that forwards the call to a private command, with some preprocessing to format the arguments from your command to the private command, and postprocessing to act after the underlying command has properly handled the command.

-To forward the call to another command, you can either use the `call` method in your `handle` method, or implement the `forward` accessor.
+To forward the call to another command, you can either use the `call` method in your `handle` method or implement the `forward` accessor.

 #### The call method